Teppanyaki: Ingredients

 Typical ingredients used for Western-style are beef, shrimp, scallops, lobster, chicken and assorted vegetables.
 Soybean oil is typically used to cook the ingredients.

 Japanese-style may also use noodles or cabbage with sliced meat or seafood, which are cooked using vegetable oil, animal fat, or a mixture.
 In Japan, many restaurants feature Kobe beef or Wagyu beef.

-Side dishes of mung bean sprouts, zucchini (courgettes) (though this is not a popular vegetable in Japan and rarely found in that market), garlic chips (crisps), or fried rice usually accompany the meal.
+Side dishes of mung bean sprouts, zucchini (courgettes) (though this is not a popular vegetable in Japan and rarely found in that market), fried garlic slices, or fried rice usually accompany the meal.
 Some restaurants provide sauces in which to dip the food.
 In Japan, only soy sauce is typically offered.